 The above itinerary may be subject to changes

 Where will I stay?
 What will I eat?

 We’ll be staying in a hotel with double-occupancy rooms where breakfast will be provided.
 Lunches will be served on the build site.
 Dinners may be at the hotel or at local restaurants.

-The cost for this 9 day opportunity to build in El Salvador is approximately
+The minimum individual donation to Habitat for this 9 day opportunity to build with Habitat El Salvador is approximately

 Meet the Team Leader: Sarah Pachkowsky